The Best Time to View Planets: What Is Opposition in Astronomy?

 Opposition is the best time to observe a planet or another celestial body.
 At that time, objects are fully illuminated by the Sun and shine brightly in the sky.
 Moreover, planetary oppositions occur near a planet’s closest approach to the Earth, when a planet appears at its biggest.
 Mars experiences the most striking size change because it’s the closest superior planet to the Earth.
 Most importantly, an opposition gives us plenty of time for stargazing!
 A celestial object is seen through the night and well-placed in the midnight sky.
 It is no coincidence that asteroids and other faint Solar System objects are often discovered at their opposition.

-Here is the list of planetary oppositions occurring in 2023.
 The complete calendar of all the planetary and other celestial events is available in the stargazing app Sky Tonight.

-September 19: Neptune at opposition
+September 23, 2025: Neptune opposition

-November 14: Uranus at opposition
+November 21, 2025: Uranus opposition

-Other upcoming oppositions in 2023
+Other upcoming oppositions

 Not only planets but also comets, asteroids, and other Solar System bodies can reach opposition.
 Such events are more challenging to spot, so they are more for experienced astronomers.
 Opposition is also the best time for asteroid hunters.
 If you want to discover a new asteroid, it’s better to look at night in the direction opposite to the Sun, and maybe you’ll get lucky!